-Bescribe the primary laws and regulations surrounding OTC equity derivatives transactions between dealers.
+3 Describe the primary laws and regulations surrounding OTC equity derivatives transactions between dealers.
 What regulatory authorities are primarily responsible for administering those rules?

-The principal laws and regulations surrounding OTC derivatives transactions (including equity derivatives) are:
+The principal English laws and regulations (including European laws and regulations that form part of English law) surrounding OTC derivatives transactions (including equity derivatives) are:

-- the Financial Services and Markets Act 2000 (FSMA); - the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI 2001/544) (as amended) (RAO); - the Markets in Financial Instruments Directive (2014/65/EU)) (MiFID II); - the Markets in Financial Instruments Regulation (600/2014) (MiFIR); - the Regulation on OTC derivatives, central counterparties and trade repositories (648/2012) (EMIR); - the Regulation amending EMIR (2019/834) (the EMIR Refit Regulation); and - the Market Abuse Regulation (596/2014) (MAR).
+- the Financial Services and Markets Act 2000 (FSMA); - the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (SI 2001/544) (as amended) (RAO); - the Markets in Financial Instruments Directive (2014/65/EU)) (MiFID II); - the Markets in Financial Instruments Regulation (600/2014) (MiFIR); - the Regulation on OTC derivatives, central counterparties and trade repositories (648/2012) (UK EMIR); and - the Market Abuse Regulation (596/2014) (UK MAR).

-The UK regulatory authority with primary responsibility for all of these laws and regulations is the FCA, with the European Securities and Markets Authority (ESMA) also having certain powers and responsibilities.
+The UK regulatory authority with primary responsibility for all of these laws and regulations is the FCA.